Do not assume that when I photographed this indigenous Mandinka girl, she was behaving in a way that's in her DNA.

 Do not assume that your education, or your lack of education, allows you to be racist.
 There are those among us who will call you out.
 If Dr. Watson is serious about wanting to advance his field, he should consider advancing research in the evolutionary basis of metacognition: why is it that some members of our species can introspectively ask themselves "how can I learn to become a better evaluator of racist claims?" and others cannot?
 He may find answers in his own DNA and then, perhaps, he would learn not to assume.

-Learn more about the Mandinka people.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Learn more about the Mandinka people.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!